mariagorskikh/bakerymcpserver/README.md

 - `chat`: General conversation with Claude

 ### Tools
-- `fetchWebsite`: Retrieves content from a specified URL
-- `RequestBakery`: Direct interface to Bakery API (alternative to chat prompt)
+- `BakeryRequest`: Primary interface to send any prompt to the Flour Bakery

 ## API Endpoints